liupfskygre/metagenomics-workshop-1/source/index.rst

 This is a one day metagenomics workshop.
 We will discuss quality checking, assembly, taxonomic classification, binning and annotation of metagenomic samples.

+Here is a link_ to the official homepage for the SciLifeLab workshop in metagenomics.

+A presentation for this workshop is available here_.

 Program:

 * Getting started